yacmov/civ-web-technologies-portfolio-phases-SK/README.md

 ## civ-web-technologies-portfolio-phases
 To use this folder structure

-## Git clone the folder structure then:
-- delete the .git folder (remember it may be hidden)
-- create a repository in your own GitHub account
+## Fork the repository to your personall GitHub account
-- then conect your repositroy by doing the following
 - navigate to your local project directory e.g. cd /path/to/your/project

-## Initialize the local directory as a Git repository
-git init

 ## Add the files in your new local repository.
 This stages them for the first commit.
 git add .